Iowa West Sports Plex — an $8.5 million indoor turf facility — is now open in Council Bluffs

 The facility will be operated and managed by the Council Bluffs Soccer Club, led by Executive Director Arian Haddix.
 A Council Bluffs native, Haddix brings with her 11-plus years of nonprofit management experience, as well as experience as a former collegiate soccer player for Bellevue University, Iowa West said.
 Haddix has been involved with Council Bluffs soccer community as a youth player, volunteer coach and most recently as the secretary of the Board of Directors of the CBSC.

 “The Iowa West Foundation embraced the need for the sports plex and created an initiative to make it happen.
-The leadership of the foundation through their financial commitment along with partnering to drive local and regional community support allowed the facility to be built debt-free,” Haddix said.
+The leadership of the foundation through their financial commitment along with partnering to drive local and regional community support allowed the facility to be built debt-free,” Haddix said in a release.
 “This ensures that local teams and athletes don’t have to pay premium prices to practice or play here in Council Bluffs.
 It truly is a game-changer.”

 Iowa West said the sports plex rounds out a handful of recreational amenities pursued by the foundation that were derived from community input, including more walking/biking trails, a new YMCA, a field House for volleyball and basketball, and indoor pickleball courts.